rocketeers-app/rocketeers/content/articles/best-practices-for-sending-email.md

 ## Keep your design simple

-Compatibility with email clients is one of the most anoying things when sending email.
+Compatibility with email clients is one of the most anoying things for sending email.
 It's the worst when you are designing a beautiful email or newsletter and seeing it destroyed by that corporately required Microsoft Outlook 2010 version.

 One way or another, designing emails is a pain.
 It still is possible, but brace yourself.
 So advice is, don't make it too difficult and keep emails calm and easy.